UCSD-ECEMAE-148/Markdown-Instructions/50-Virtual Machine with DonkeyCar AI Simulator/Donkeysim on an ARM Chip Mac.md

 # Setting up DonkeySim on a Mac M1 or newer (ARM Based)
 The class virtual machine will not run on ARM based macs, but you can install donkeycar/donkeysim directly on the computer instead.

-If you are on a linux or windowscomputer but are having issues with the virtual machine, following these instructions with a few changes for your platform could work for you too.
+If you are on a linux or windows computer but are having issues with the virtual machine, following these instructions with a few changes for your platform could work for you too.
 Installing donkeysim/donkeycar natively is more work, but it will run faster and use less space than running it through the virtual machine.

 We also have lab computers with donkeysim set up available to use, if you run into difficulties with setting up donkeysim on your computer don't hesitate to use the lab computers.
 We also have joysticks in the lab which make driving much more convenient.